filodb/FiloDB/README.md

 [Overview presentation](http://velvia.github.io/presentations/2014-filodb/#/) -- see the docs folder for design docs.

 To compile the .mermaid source files to .png's, install the [Mermaid CLI](http://knsv.github.io/mermaid/mermaidCLI.html).

+## Roadmap

+Your input is appreciated!

+* True columnar querying and execution, using late materialization and vectorization techniques
+* Use of GPU and SIMD instructions to speed up queries
+* Support for many more data types and sort and partition keys - please give us your input!
+* Non-Spark ingestion API.
+Your input is again needed.
+* In-memory caching for significant query speedup
+* Projections.
+Often-repeated queries can be sped up significantly with projections.

 ## Pre-requisites